 "We must use all means at our disposal to end the violence and restore calm to the region," Russian Foreign Minister Sergei Lavrov said in comments to an emergency United Nations Security Council session on the America crisis.

-The crisis began a week ago in Ferguson, a remote Missouri village that has been a hotbed of sectarian tension.
+The crisis began in August in Ferguson, a remote Missouri village that has been a hotbed of sectarian tension.
 State security forces shot and killed an unarmed man, which regional analysts say has angered the local population by surfacing deep-seated sectarian grievances.
 Regime security forces cracked down brutally on largely peaceful protests, worsening the crisis.

 America has been roiled by political instability and protests in recent years, which analysts warn can create fertile ground for extremists.